awsdocs/aws-lambda-developer-guide/doc_source/with-kafka.md

 When you add your Apache Kafka cluster as a trigger for your Lambda function, the cluster is used as an [event source](invocation-eventsourcemapping.md)\.

-Lambda reads event data from the Kafka topics that you specify in [CreateEventSourceMapping](API_CreateEventSourceMapping.md) `Topics` based on the starting position that you specify in [CreateEventSourceMapping](API_CreateEventSourceMapping.md) `StartingPosition`\.
+Lambda reads event data from the Kafka topics that you specify as `Topics` in a [CreateEventSourceMapping](API_CreateEventSourceMapping.md) request, based on the `StartingPosition` that you specify\.
 After successful processing, your Kafka topic is committed to your Kafka cluster\.

-If you specify `LATEST` as the starting position, Lambda starts reading from the latest message in each partition belonging to the topic\.
-Because there can be some delay after trigger configuration before Lambda starts reading the messages, Lambda does not read any messages produced during this window\.
+If you specify the `StartingPosition` as `LATEST`, Lambda starts reading from the latest message in each partition belonging to the topic\.
+Because there can be some delay after trigger configuration before Lambda starts reading the messages, Lambda doesn't read any messages produced during this window\.

-Lambda processes records from one or more Kafka topic partitions that you specify and sends a JSON payload to your Lambda function\.
-When more records are available, Lambda continues processing records in batches, based on the value that you specify in [CreateEventSourceMapping](API_CreateEventSourceMapping.md) >`BatchSize`, until the function catches up with the topic\.
+Lambda processes records from one or more Kafka topic partitions that you specify and sends a JSON payload to your function\.
+When more records are available, Lambda continues processing records in batches, based on the `BatchSize` value that you specify in a [CreateEventSourceMapping](API_CreateEventSourceMapping.md) request, until your function catches up with the topic\.

-If your Lambda function returns an error for any of the messages in a batch, Lambda retries the whole batch of messages until processing succeeds or the messages expire\.
+If your function returns an error for any of the messages in a batch, Lambda retries the whole batch of messages until processing succeeds or the messages expire\.

-The maximum amount of time that Lambda lets a function run before stopping it is 14 minutes\.
+Lambda can run your function for up to 14 minutes\.
+Configure your function timeout to be 14 minutes or less \(the default timeout value is 3 seconds\)\.
+Lambda may retry invocations that exceed 14 minutes\.

 ## Auto scaling of the Kafka event source<a name="services-kafka-scaling"></a>

-When you initially create an Apache Kafka [event source](invocation-eventsourcemapping.md), Lambda allocates one consumer to process all of the partitions in the Kafka topic\.
-Lambda automatically scales up or down the number of consumers, based on workload\.
+When you initially create an an Apache Kafka [event source](invocation-eventsourcemapping.md), Lambda allocates one consumer to process all partitions in the Kafka topic\.
+Each consumer has multiple processors running in parallel to handle increased workloads\.
+Additionally, Lambda automatically scales up or down the number of consumers, based on workload\.
 To preserve message ordering in each partition, the maximum number of consumers is one consumer per partition in the topic\.

-Every 15 minutes, Lambda evaluates the consumer offset lag of all the partitions in the topic\.
+In one\-minute intervals, Lambda evaluates the consumer offset lag of all the partitions in the topic\.
 If the lag is too high, the partition is receiving messages faster than Lambda can process them\.
 If necessary, Lambda adds or removes consumers from the topic\.
+The scaling process of adding or removing consumers occurs within three minutes of evaluation\.

 If your target Lambda function is overloaded, Lambda reduces the number of consumers\.
 This action reduces the workload on the function by reducing the number of messages that consumers can retrieve and send to the function\.